Ireland Rental Car Insurance: What is CDW Coverage and Why Do I Need It?

 Tip: Letter needs to be issued less than 2 weeks prior to picking up the car.
 A quick call to your card issuer will result in an immediate email of authorization.
 Print this out and present to rental company.
 Credit card used to rent the car must be the same as credit card offering coverage.

 It is your sole responsibility to determine coverage with your provider and present proof upon arrival.
-If proof of coverage is insufficient, you will be liable for the full value of the vehicle and a minimum deposit will be required.
+If proof of coverage is insufficient, you will be liable for the full value of the vehicle and a minimum deposit (hold) will be required.
 Alternatively, you may opt to purchase CDW/CDI locally which will limit your liability.

-Also note that your credit card will have a ‘hold’ place on it for at least €3000 (often €5000 or more) in case of damage, so be sure your credit limit is sufficient.
+Also note that your credit card will have a ‘hold’ place on it for at least €2500 (often €5000 or more) in case of damage, so be sure your credit limit is sufficient.
 This ‘hold’ is released when the car is returned undamaged.

 What About Travel Insurance Policies that Cover Car Rental?